 9) Explore the Latest Contemporary Art at the Bass Museum

 The Bass Museum, although small, has established itself as one of the leading Museums for contemporary art in the city.

-While The Bass is an especially popular museum during Miami’s Art Basel week, it draws a large crowed of tourists and locals alike year round, with their ever-changing exhibitions.
+While The Bass is an especially popular museum during Miami’s Art Basel week, it draws a large crowd of tourists and locals alike year-round, with their ever-changing exhibitions.

 10) Dance the Night Away at Story Nightclub